 This strategy applies to SB Telecom Europe Ltd., and it is regarded that this publication complies with the duty under paragraphs 16 and 19 of Schedule 19 to the Finance Act 2016.
 In this report, references to “the Company” are to SB Telecom Europe Ltd., the UK entity.

 The Company’s tax strategy and policy comprises four key components:

 The group is committed to compliance with tax law and practice in the UK.
 It complies with all statutory obligations and discloses all relevant facts and circumstances to the tax authorities.

 The Company’s UK tax affairs are outsourced to the Company’s Accountants.
-The accounting firm reports to Finance Manager of SoftBank Telecom Europe Ltd., who in turn reports to the Managing Director of the Company.
+The accounting firm reports to the Finance Manager of SB Telecom Europe Ltd., who in turn reports to the Managing Director of the Company.